Shipping Container Homes: A Complete Guide

 Lauren Nowacki7-Minute Read

-For years, shipping containers were used to transport goods across both land and sea.
-They’re those big steel boxes you may see on semi-trucks or cargo ships.
-Once out of commission, these structures are abandoned or left to take up much-needed space in junkyards or landfills.
+What comes to mind for most when thinking of shipping containers are those big steel boxes you see on semi-trucks or cargo ships – a tool strictly used to transport goods across land and sea.
+What many don’t consider is that once out of commission, these structures are abandoned and left to take up much-needed space in junkyards or landfills.

 But they don’t have to.